MikeBishop/dns-alt-svc/draft-ietf-dnsop-svcb-https.md

 When using the generic SVCB RR type with aliasing, zone owners SHOULD choose alias target names that indicate the scheme in use (e.g. `foosvc.example.net` for `foo://` schemes).
 This will help to avoid confusion when another scheme needs to be added to the configuration.
+When multiple port numbers are in use, it may be helpful to repeat the prefix labels in the alias target name (e.g.
+`_1234._foo.svc.example.net`).

 ## Structuring zones for performance {#zone-performance}